flash62au/EngineDriver_Home/docs/index.rst

 * 'WiThrottle' is a trademark owned by Brett Hoffman.
 * 'WiThrottle' is a proprietary  `iOS app <https://www.withrottle.com/html/home.html>`_ developed by Brett Hoffman which has similar capabilities to Engine Driver.
 * The 'WiThrottle protocol' is a proprietary protocol developed by Brett Hoffman.
 It is used JMRI, Engine Driver and a number of DCC Command Stations.
-* References in this website to a 'WiThottle Server', refer to a server that can process and communicate via the 'WiThrottle protocol'.
+* References in this website to a 'WiThrottle Server', refer to a server that can process and communicate via the 'WiThrottle protocol'.

 .. toctree::
    :hidden: